recommenders-team/recommenders/tests/README.md

 1. Log into [Compshare console](https://passport.compshare.cn/login).
 1. Create API keys (one API private key and one API public key) for the shell scripts to interact with the APIs.
-1. (Optional) Create a VM as pull-through caches/mirrors for Docker, PyPI index and HTTP/HTTPS proxy.
+1. (Optional) Create a VM as pull-through caches/mirrors for Docker and PyPI index.
    * [devpi-server](https://pypi.org/project/devpi-server/) can be
      used for caching PyPI index.
    * [Distribution
      Registry](https://distribution.github.io/distribution/) can be
      use for caching Docker Hub.
-   * [Squid](https://www.squid-cache.org/) can be used to cache for other HTTP/HTTPS requests.
-1. Create 7 repository secret
+1. Create 4 repository secret
    * Go to Recommenders repo $\to$ Settings $\to$ Secrets and variables
      $\to$
      [Actions](https://github.com/recommenders-team/recommenders/settings/secrets/actions)